 A picturesque view of the historic Flinders Street Station and Yarra River from my room at Citygate Melbourne hotel.
 We stayed here for three nights.
 The hotel is conveniently located in Melbourne’s CBD on Flinders Street and the nearby attractions include Melbourne Aquarim, Federation Square, Melbourne’s Casino and shopping streets.

 My accommodation @ Citygate Melbourne hotel.
 It isn’t big but the room is clean, neat, well-appointed with Internet, flat-screen TV with satellite channels, executive desk, iPod docking station, ensuite bathroom and has all it takes for a comfortable stay.
-I will recommend this hotel.

 Read posts on Melbourne.